Injection Mold Grades and Types

 • Three-Plate Mold: A three-plate mold has an additional plate, called a stripper plate, between the cavity and core plates.
 The stripper plate moves to separate the part from the runner system, which is beneficial for complex part geometries or parts with undercuts.

-2 plate mold vs 3 plate mold
+two plate mold vs three plate mold

 • Stack Mold: A stack mold utilizes multiple parting planes and can produce twice the number of parts in the same injection cycle.
 It is ideal for high-volume production and when space is limited.